 Here's what credit repair companies claim they can do—and how to do it yourself:

 Remove correct, but negative, information from your credit file.
-Negative items in your credit file can legally stay there for seven years or more (depending on the type of information), as long as they are correct.
+Negative items in your credit file can legally stay there for seven years or more (depending on the type of information), as long as they're correct.
 No one can wave a wand and make them go away.
-(To learn what is—and isn't—on your credit report, see Credit Report Basics.)
+(To learn what is, and isn't, on your credit report, see Credit Report Basics.)

 One credit repair clinic tactic is to challenge every item in a credit file—negative, positive, or neutral—with the hope of overwhelming the credit bureau into removing information without verifying it.
-However, credit bureaus often dismiss these challenges on the ground that they are frivolous, a right that credit bureaus have under the Fair Credit Reporting Act.
-You are better off getting your file and selectively challenging the items that are incomplete or inaccurate.
+But credit bureaus often dismiss these challenges on the grounds that they're frivolous, a right that credit bureaus have under the Fair Credit Reporting Act.
+You're better off getting your file and selectively challenging the items that are incomplete or inaccurate.